poorvika11/poorvika11/README.md

 # 💫 About Me:
 I am Computer Science undergraduate who loves to make confessions from data.
 I am a python developer.
 I used to analyse data using different BigData technologies available such as Hadoop, Apache Spark.
 Using different algorithms of machiine learning and different tools like Tableau for Data Visualizations.
+# Part time-
-## Part time-Technical Content Writer
+Technical Content Writer
+# Learning about-
-## Learning about- 6th gen Aircraft Technology
+6th gen Aircraft Technology
+# Working on-
-## Working on- Machine learning projects
+Machine learning projects
+# On-hand experience-
-## On-hand experience- Data Analytics and Visualization
+Data Analytics and Visualization

 ## 🌐 Socials: